AntCPLab/OpenCoral/README.md

 1) Edit `CONFIG` or `CONFIG.mine` to your needs:

- - To benchmark anything other than replicated secret sharing for binary circuits, Yao's garbled circuits, or covertly secure SPDZ, add the following line at the top: `MY_CFLAGS = -DINSECURE`
+ - To benchmark malicious SPDZ, some honest-majority three-party computation (semi-honest modulo 2^64 or malicious binary), or BMR, add the following line at the top: `MY_CFLAGS = -DINSECURE`
  - `PREP_DIR` should point to should be a local, unversioned directory to store preprocessing data (default is `Player-Data` in the current directory).
  - For the SPDZ-2 and Overdrive offline phases, set `USE_NTL = 1` and `MOD = -DMAX_MOD_SZ=6`.
  - To use GF(2^40), in particular for the SPDZ-2 offline phase, set `USE_GF2N_LONG = 0`.
 This will deactive anything that requires GF(2^128) such as MASCOT.